List of Shortland Street characters introduced in 2017: Dawn Robinson

 Dawn Joolinda Robinson, played by Rebekah Randell, made her first appearance on 14 June 2017.
 Dawn is a nurse and is portrayed as a cheerful, optimistic and wholesome person.
 She also is said to see the good in every situation of which her colleagues can find "alternately refreshing and extremely frustrating".

 Dawn, the eager newbie got offside with Sass Warner (Lucy Lovegrove) with her inane chatter and continued references to her boyfriend Dave.

 She had joined the Followers Cult, fell in and out of love with Ali, she is currently a nurse and was GP's assistant to Dylan Reinheart.
 However, since Dylan made a move on her, their working relationship became awkward.
 After she left the cult, she also briefly worked as a female companion to sugar daddies so she can earn extra money.
 After the first stint failed while Ali was away, she tried to do that again when Ali is recovering from brain cancer tumour removal surgery.
 In 2018, Bryce, Dawn's father, suffered a stroke, so he only managed to attend Dawn and Ali's wedding as the Topp Twins Jools and Linda Topp, as Dawn's middle name was named after them) were about to ask to marry.
 Ali died in April 2019, leaving Lulu with no birth parents, Dawn also became a widowed single step-parent.

 She had a relationship with Marty, but in 2022, Dave, her first love returned for her, while she was about to leave to return to Cambridge and return to tend to the family farm, she was rushed back in July 2022 when Damo was badly injured when he was hit by a bus.
 She was stood down to scrub in as a backup surgical nurse.
 Dawn would end up dating and bedding Scott, a member of the cult Brightshine towards the end of 2022.
 After realising she wasn't in love with Scott, she would get together with Logan Barns (Carlos Mueller) which would lead to Scott attempting to strangle Logan with a bread bag.
 After Logan was resuscitated, Logan and Dawn would start 2023 looking for Dawn's dog Barry who would be found at the end of January.
 After months of doing very little, when Dawn's best friend Jack Hannah (Reuben Miller) decided to leave Ferndale, Dawn would first throw a tantrum and then decide to join Jack overseas, presumably quitting her job and dumping Logan in the process.
 It would be revealed, however that Dawn would return in mid-May that year.

 On 10 November, 2025, Dawn returns to see Logan sitting on the couch, just as he tries to text to apologize to Poppy at Cleo's wake.
+After surviving a helicopter crash at the end of 2025, Dawn and Logan would move to Australia in February 2026.
+While Logan was recovering from his leg amputation at the end of July, he'd receive a phonecall from Dawn saying she was pregnant with his child.